michaelgreenacre/CODAinPractice/README.md

   install.packages("easyCODA", repos="http://R-Forge.R-project.org")

-(the latest version is 0.26, with a few bug fixes).
+(the latest version is 0.28, with a few important bug fixes, especially to the function STEP, so please reinstall this version until the latest version is on CRAN).

 The package does include the data sets, but the data files are given here as well in Excel or character format.